Home » JNU Non Teaching Syllabus 2026

 JNU Non Teaching Paper I Exam Pattern 2026

-Paper I is common for all candidates appearing in the written examination.
-The duration of the exam is 2 hours, with no negative marking of -0.50 dedcuted for each incorrect answer.
+Paper I is compulsory for all candidates appearing in the written examination.
+The exam will be conducted for 2 hours, and no negative marking will be applied for incorrect answers.

 Subjects Questions Marks